wpendl99/.github/profile/webServices/dataServices/dataServices.md

 // find houses with either less than three beds or less than $1000 a night db.house.find({ $or: [(beds: { $lt: 3 }), (price: { $lt: 1000 })] });

-// find houses with text 'modern' or 'beach' in the summary db.house.find({ summary: /(modern|beach)/i });
+// find houses with the text 'modern' or 'beach' in the summary db.house.find({ summary: /(modern|beach)/i });
 ```